Registration Now Open for the 2026 Education Forum!

 Course Description Certification

 The Associate certification is designed for technicians who have less than two years of experience or trade school training for electronics technicians.
-Topics covered include: DC Electronics, AC Electronics, Components & Semiconductors, Analog Circuits, Re-cabling & Telecommunications, Digital Circuits & Microprocessors, Troubleshooting, Test Equipment & Repair, Shop & Service Management.
-Every Certified Electronics Technician (CET) candidate must pass the Associate exam before they can qualify to sit for the full Journeyman certification.
-Once a technician has completed the two-year term, they should specialize and take a Journeyman option.
-It is strongly encouraged to have CETa study guide for this training.
-A CETa study guide can be purchased at www.etai.org.
+Topics covered include DC Electronics, AC Electronics, Components & Semiconductors, Analog Circuits, Re-cabling & Telecommunications, Digital Circuits & Microprocessors, Troubleshooting, Test Equipment & Repair, Shop & Service Management.
+The focus of this training is reviewing foundational electronics that aligns with the CETa competencies.
+With embedded hands-on activities, demonstrations and interactive materials reinforcing the content.
+This course includes the Associate CET Study Guide.

 CETa